ARM-software/AVH/DoxyGen/infrastructure/src/github.md

  8. Add the secrets as documented in the Usage section.
   ![GHSecrets](./images/GHSecrets.png "Github Secrets")

- 9. Add vht.yml to your repostitory, at the location specified by avt_in.
+ 9. Add vht.yml to your repository, at the location specified by avt_in.

 ## Usage